top of page

 • Overview: A detailed survey platform with advanced analytics and reporting.

-• Use Case: Analyzes survey results and segments responses to identify targeted learning areas.
+• Use Case: Analyzes survey results and segments responses to identify targeted learning areas, functioning as capable assessment software for training companies.

 • Pricing & Reviews: Starts at $25/month.